Thank you for your interest in Outdoorsy!

 Outdoorsy and its service providers will employ all legal methods available to collect amounts due, including the engagement of collection agencies or legal counsel.
 Outdoorsy, or the collection agencies we retain, may also report information about your Outdoorsy Account to credit bureaus.
 As a result, late payments, missed payments, or other defaults on your Outdoorsy Account may be reflected in your credit report.
 In addition to the amount due, delinquent accounts or chargebacks will be charged with fees and/or charges that are incidental to the collection of delinquent accounts or chargebacks including, but not limited to, collection fees, convenience fees, and/or other third-party charges.
 If you wish to dispute the information Outdoorsy reported to a credit bureau (i.e., Experian, Equifax, or TransUnion), please contact the Outdoorsy support team.
 If you wish to dispute the information a collection agency reported to a credit bureau regarding your Outdoorsy Account, you must contact the collection agency directly.

-In certain jurisdictions, Outdoorsy may enable the collection and remittance of certain taxes from or on behalf of renters or owners, based on existing and future tax regulations, including marketplace facilitator or vehicle sharing regulations.
-The amount of taxes, if any, collected and remitted by Outdoorsy will be visible to, and separately stated, to both renters and owners on their respective trip related documents and invoices.
-Where Outdoorsy is facilitating the collection and remittance of taxes, owners are not permitted to collect the same taxes on the Services in relation to their vehicle sharing in that jurisdiction.
-Owners may only collect taxes that are legally required in the relevant jurisdiction, and no other taxes, optional tax-like fees, or purported taxes.
+The sole responsibility for the determination, collection, remittance, and reporting of taxes from or on behalf of Guests or Host is on the Guest or Host.
+In certain jurisdictions, Outdoorsy may facilitate the collection and remittance of certain taxes from or on behalf of Guests or Host, based on existing and future tax regulations, including marketplace facilitator or vehicle or accommodations rental and sharing regulations.
+The amount of taxes, if any, collected and remitted by Outdoorsy will be visible to, and separately stated, to both Guests and Hosts on their respective Booking related documents and invoices.
+Where Outdoorsy is facilitating the collection and remittance of taxes, Hosts are not permitted to collect the same taxes on the Services in relation to their Listing in that jurisdiction.
+Hosts may only collect taxes that are legally required in the relevant jurisdiction, and no other taxes, optional tax-like fees, or purported taxes.

 You agree that you will always use your Outdoorsy Account and the Services in compliance with these Terms, applicable law, and any other policies and standards provided to you by Outdoorsy.